canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

       claimName: ebs-pvc
 ```

+Congratulations!
+By following this guide, you've set up cloud storage
-When you go to the `Elastic Block Store > Volumes` page in AWS, you should see
+integration for your Kubernetes cluster.
+When you go to the `Elastic Block
-a 10Gi gp3 volume.
+Store > Volumes` page in AWS, you should see a 10Gi gp3 volume.

 <!-- LINKS -->
 [getting-started-guide]: /snap/tutorial/getting-started.md